benyanke/laravel-ntlm-soap/README.md

 Laravel SoapClient Wrapper
 ===========================

-A SoapClient wrapper integration for Laravel.<br/>
+A SoapClient wrapper integration for Laravel, built on top of jamesiarmes/php-ntlm.<br/>
 Makes it easy to use Soap in a Laravel application.<br/>

 Please report any bugs or features here: <br/>